Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, the Nash equilibria of cheap talk have been investigated for general log-concave sources.
-It has been shown that there exist unique equilibria with any finite number of bins for sources with unbounded two-sided support.
-Similarly, it has been proven that for sources with semi-unbounded support, when the support extends to $+\infty$ and $b>0$, or the support extends to $-\infty$ and $b<0$, there exist unique equilibria with any finite number of bins.
-On the other hand, in the converse case for sources with semi-unbounded support, it has been proven that there exists an upper bound on the number of bins.
-Furthermore, it has been shown that, as the number of bins increases, the equilibrium costs of the encoder and decoder improve, i.e., a more informative equilibrium is obtained.
-Moreover, we have proven that best response iterations converge to the unique equilibrium for sources with strictly log-concave density and two-sided unbounded support, generalizing the classical convergence results in optimal quantization via Lloyd's Method I. In addition, it has been shown that for exponential sources there exist equilibria with infinitely many bins when $b>0$ whereas for Gaussian sources there always exist equilibria with infinitely many bins regardless of the value of $b$.
+It has been shown that for any finite $N$, there exists a unique equilibrium with $N$ bins for sources with two-sided unbounded support.
+Similarly, it has been proven that for sources with semi-unbounded support, when the support extends to $+\infty$ and $b>0$, or the support extends to $-\infty$ and $b<0$, for any finite $N$, there exists a unique equilibrium with $N$ bins.
+On the other hand, in the converse case for sources with semi-unbounded support, it has been proven that there exists a finite upper bound on the number of bins in an equilibrium.
+Furthermore, it has been shown that, as the number of bins increases, the expected costs of the encoder and the decoder in equilibrium decrease, i.e., a more informative equilibrium is obtained.
+Moreover, we have proven that best response iterations converge to the unique equilibrium for sources with strictly log-concave density and two-sided unbounded support, generalizing the classical convergence results in optimal quantization via Lloyd's Method I. In addition, it has been shown that for exponential sources there exists a unique equilibrium with infinitely many bins when $b>0$.
 Moreover, sources which are not necessarily log-concave but satisfy certain assumptions have also been considered.
-For these source, the existence of an upper bound on the number of bins has been investigated, and an upper bound has been derived whenever it exists.
-For the case that there is no upper bound, the existence of equilibria with infinitely many bins has been established.
+For these source, the existence of a finite upper bound on the number of bins has been investigated, and a finite upper bound has been derived whenever it exists.
+For the case that there is no finite upper bound, the existence of equilibria with infinitely many bins has been established.